universal-packages/universal-logger/README.md

   Useful to categorize logs apart from others, will be passed to all log entries.

 - **`measurement`** ` number | string`
-  A number representing a measurement made for the event commonly in milliseconds or a formated string.
+  A number representing a measurement made for the event commonly in milliseconds or a formatted string.
 The user can store any number here and the transport can do anything with it.

 - **`metadata`** `{}`
   Additional information related to the event, an object with related data.

 - **`tags`** `string[]`
-  Additional information related to the event, an array of tags to clasify even further this event.
+  Additional information related to the event, an array of tags to classify even further this event.

 ## Options